Suns sign Saben Lee to two-way contract

 The Phoenix Suns announced Thursday that Phoenix native Saben Lee has re-signed with the team on a two-way contract.

-“Saben plays with toughness and aggression on both ends of the court,” said Phoenix Suns President of Basketball Operations and General Manager James Jones in a press release.
+“Saben plays with toughness and aggression on both ends of the court,” said Suns president of basketball operations and general manager James Jones in a press release.
 “His point guard instincts and ability to attack the rim are critical traits for us as we seek to build a better team.”

 Staying home 🏜️ pic.twitter.com/TJoJd5Jq1x